BradDunagan/dde-dynamics-demo1a/README.md

 # dde-dynamics-demo1a
 A stripped down (some), cleaner version of demo1.

-From the root directory run python -m http.server 8000
+After cloning run

+    npm install

+Then

+    npm start

-Then go to localhost:8000 in your browser.
+Then go to localhost:3000 in your browser.